-The positive impact of midwife-led birth settings are well documented, including reductions in the need for a range of medical interventions.
-These positive impacts remain of significant importance to prevent avoidable harm, and availability of midwife-led care settings for birth should therefore be continued as far as is possible during the pandemic.
+The positive impacts of midwife-led birth settings are well-documented, including reductions in the need for a range of medical interventions.^{3-5} These impacts remain of significant importance to prevent avoidable harm, and availability of midwife-led care settings for birth should therefore be continued as far as is possible during the pandemic.

-There is considerable evidence to support the safety of homebirth for healthy women when supported by qualified midwives practicing within a supportive network.
-Findings from the Birthplace study confirm that, for women having their first baby the likelihood of requiring transfer from home to the obstetric unit in labour or immediately after birth is 45% and from a midwife-led unit is 36% - 40%.
-The transfer rate is much lower at 10% for women having their second (or third or fourth) baby.
-Transfers reported in the study were mostly for non-emergency reasons such as slow progress in labour and maternal request for pain relief.
-No increased risks of perinatal or neonatal adverse outcomes for planned homebirths were identified in the largest meta-analysis of 500,000 mother-baby dyads.
+There is considerable evidence to support the safety of homebirth for healthy women when assisted by skilled midwives practicing within a supportive network.
+Findings from the Birthplace study confirm that for women having their first baby the likelihood of requiring transfer from home to the obstetric unit (OU) in labour or immediately after birth is 45%, and from a midwife-led unit is 36-40%.
+The transfer rate is much lower at 10% for women having their second (third or fourth) baby.
+Transfers reported in the study were mostly for non-emergency reasons such as prolonged labour and maternal request for pain relief.
+No increased risks of perinatal or neonatal adverse outcomes for planned homebirths were identified in the largest meta-analysis of 500 000 mother-baby dyads.

-2. Principles for equitable, safe, effective, quality maternal and newborn care in a pandemic
+Principles for equitable, safe, effective, highquality maternal and newborn care in a pandemic and the ICM on COVID-19.
+These principles should underpin maternity care for every woman and baby each and every time.

 The following principles are critical during the COVID-19 pandemic.
-They were developed by the RCM's COVID-19 Professorial Advisory Group, drawing on evidence of essential components of quality care and incorporating the latest information from the World Health Organisation and the International Confederation of Midwives on COVID-19.
-These principles should underpin maternity care for every woman and baby, every time.
+They were developed by the RCM Professorial Advisory Group, drawing on evidence of essential components of quality care and incorporating the latest information from the World Health Organisation (WHO)